FlyingJester/TurboSphere/README.md

 TurboSphere is a reimplementation of the Sphere RPG Engine.
 There is another reimplementation of Sphere under development, called Sphere-sfml.
 It can be found on the Spherical Forums.

 Sphere-sfml is written in C#.
-It is not feature-complete yet, but in general has somewhat more functionality than TurboSphere implemented.
+It is not feature-complete yet, but in general has more functionality than TurboSphere implements.
+There are cases in which each has features the other lacks.
 It lacks TurboSphere's plugin system, advanced audio support, and dynamic recompiling JavaScript engine.
+Sphere-sfml has a precompiler for JS which compiles it directly to CIL and therefore benefitting from improvements made to Microsoft .NET technology.
 Sphere-sfml has much better MapEngine support than TurboSphere, which is a vital component of the original Sphere engine.

 Several projects have been compared to Sphere in the past.
 These include: